-All parents are asked to regularly check the planners each week.
-This helps to keep them informed about the work students are doing at school and at home.
+All parents are asked to regularly check planners/Compass each week.
+This helps to keep parents informed about the work students are doing at school and at home.
 As it is a means of contact between home and school, parents and teachers are encouraged to communicate through the planner.